Did you know that the global influencer market value is expected to reach over 2 billion U.S dollars in 2020?

-Instead of analysing each post manually, we suggest applying our engagement analyser tool to that for you.
+Instead of analyzing each post manually, we suggest applying our engagement analyzer tool to that for you.
 In a simple couple of steps, you can have in-depth engagement analytics that will help you test the realness of the influencer.

 Once you’ve checked all the most obvious metrics, it’s time to examine their content for brand collaborations and check for authenticity and quality.

 Sure, a micro-influencer won’t get a ton of big brand deals and collaborations.
 Yet to even be considered an influencer, they must have some trackable record of any work they did in the past.

 Audit their content for #ad, #sponsored brand deals, and tagged posts to best determine the authenticity and quality of their work with brands.

 Still not quite convinced?
 Don’t hesitate to ask for references and a media kit, if not previously provided.
 Any influencer who takes their work seriously would be happy to provide proof of their previous work and have a clear media kit in hand for future gigs.
 Whereas, a fake Influencer would show up empty-handed, or with a vague pricing plan.

 Nothing beats a thorough manual analysis, especially if you know what to look for.